-There are also multiple sources for funding for travel.
+There are multiple sources of funding for student travel.
 Funding can be provided to an individual or to a student group traveling to a conference.
 It is best to start the process at least six weeks prior to the date of travel.

 Student Fee Committee (SFC)

 The law student activity fee paid each semester by law students is administered by the law school Student Fee Committee, and a portion of this is dedicated to student conference travel.
 SFC funding for conference travel is capped at $500 per person and $1500 per trip.
 In order to apply for funding through the SFC, please complete this form: https://goo.gl/forms/caJcci3Cc1TYJYyJ2.
 Please also send a copy of the budget request (that you submitted to CSI) to Dean Dimock (email@example.com).

 United Government of Graduate Students (UGGS)